DelvinOR/android-chess-game/README.md

 Chess App

-Fully functioning chess game android app with game recording functionality.
+Fully functional chess game android app with game recording functionality.

 This app is a simple mobile chess game designed for two players.
 A screen recording functionality is also provided which begins recording when a match starts.
 At the end of a match, the users are prompt with a screen to name and save their recent match.
 Finally, match videos are stored in a game vault that accesses